The Queens Domain

 Check out the Stringlab website

 Regardless of the weather, swimming is popular at this heated indoor pool.
 The usual additions such as a creche, cafe and gym are all available to customers.
-The council-operated centre also offers additional programs, including aquatic education and swimming lessons, water polo and holiday fun sessions.
+The council-operated centre also offers additional programs, including aquatic education and swimming lessons, water polo, health and fitness sessions and holiday fun sessions.

 For the kids, the shallow pool offers hours of entertainment with a water slide and fountains, and all sections are supervised by duty life-guards.
 With a selection of water-based activities (the facility incorporates a diving pool, lap swimming and water aerobics), there seems to be something to suit everyone.